 I think the first thing you need to think about when you go for an interview is: who are you?
 You shouldn’t be changing your look, so stay true to who you are.
 Don’t try anything new.
 You know, the first few seconds that you’ll be walking to the job interview, you’ll make a certain impression, so be authentic.

 What about the company interviewing you?

 Obviously, you need to do a bit of research about the company that is interviewing you.
 Ask yourself: who are they?
 If it’s a bank, you should keep your hair a little more conservative.
-You need to think about the company you want to work for, their culture and how you can match this while staying truth with who you are.
+You need to think about the company you want to work for, their culture and how you can match this while staying true with who you are.

-Anything in particular you should avoid?
+Is there anything, in particular, that you should avoid?

 Make sure that you don’t cover your eyes, do well your fringe and don’t keep it too long.
 That leads us to the next thing: don’t play with your hair during the job interview.
 Playing with your hair can be really distractive, so if you are somebody who touches their hair when gets nervous… well, make sure you don’t do that.
 Make sure that you put your hair back so you can stop from doing that.

 What about straightening your hair?
 I have always thought I had to poker straight my semi-curly hair before a job interview, so I looked more serious…